 One cause of this discomfort is due to the stigma brought on by a lack of knowledge about disabilities.
 Many students do not have a clear understanding of what a learning disability is.
 They may equate it with being stupid, or unable to learn.
-Because of the general lack of disability awareness, there are still many stigmas attached to the word.
 No one wants to be viewed as different, much less disabled.
 Acceptance of disabilities is also influenced by culture.

 When speaking privately with an individual student whom you suspect of having a learning disability, try the following: